isarq/nem-sdk-go/README.md

 # types of requests
 ### Account gets
-  - Get account data from account adress
+  - Get account data from account address
   - Get account data from public key
   - Gets the AccountMetaDataPair of an array of accounts
 ### Transactions gets